micheeb/MMM-GoogleCalendarEventAdder/README.md

 # MMM-GoogleCalendarEventAdder
 Adds, edits, or deletes an event from a google calendar, using API.
 Currently tokens require user reauthorization approximately every 7 days.
 Any progress towards persistent or tokens that will be automatically refreshed will be posted.

+# Additional Requirements
+This module currently requires MMM-SimpleKeyboard also in my git.

 # Installation

 To install the module, use your terminal to: